n3xtcoder/ai4impact-elternleben/README.md

 └── ...
 ```

 The directory structure reflects the content categorization on the website and shows topic relationships.
+The full directory tree can be found in [**tree.md**](data/tree.md).

 ## Service Integration Guidelines